ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 ## Parallel SGD
 Key is asynchronous update on one node.
 We need have Parameter Server"BOSS", and workder 1, workder 2... etc.
-Workers are assgn design to compute the grad with same par
+Workers are assigned to compute the grad with same parameters.
+Boss will collect all the grad and update Parameter and send back to every workers.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1NDY5NTU4NywtMTgwMjg5Mzk0NiwtMj
+eyJoaXN0b3J5IjpbMTcwODcyOTY5NywtMTgwMjg5Mzk0NiwtMj
 ExMjk5OTkxMywtMTU2NzA4OTM5MiwxNjc2MDM3NzMxLDEzMDIx
 MTAxMDAsMTc0NjMwNTgzMCwyMTAzMDM0MjI0LC0xMjc5NTk5Mz
 czLDEwMDE0OTkxMTcsLTY5NTA5NDI2MiwyMzA0MzExMjIsMTc3